In this post, I am going to look at all the benefits of drinking chamomile tea.

-- Wet tea bags can be used on pets eye and skin infections
+- Wet tea bags can be used on your pets eye and skin infections

 Does The Use of Chamomile Have Any Side Effects?

-Just like most herbal products, use in moderation.
+Just like most herbal products, you do need to use this herb in moderation.

-If you are pregnant, or on blood thinning medication,do not use Chamomile as it contains a substance called coumarin, which does thin the blood.
-It also contains abortifacient, which is a substance than can induce a miscarriage.
+If you are pregnant, or on blood-thinning medication, do not use Chamomile as it contains a substance called coumarin, which does thin the blood.
+It also contains abortifacient, which is a substance that can induce a miscarriage.